 Having control over those queries and setting negative keywords at the beginning will minimize wasted ad spend and lead to better revenue.
-PPC Experts do not fully trust the Google Ads blackbox when it comes to negative keywords!
+PPC Experts don’t fully trust the Google Ads blackbox when it comes to negative keywords.
 The following approaches will also help you find negative keywords for Amazon or Bing PPC campaigns.

 You shouldn’t judge most of your search queries by only looking at their conversions.
 Depending on your overall conversion rate, you normally need some hundred clicks before making a good decision.
 Don’t look at complete queries, as they often limit your decisions.